Julianne Moore: Early work and breakthrough (1985–1993)

-Rise to prominence (1993–1997)
+Rise to prominence (1994–1997)

-Filmmaker Robert Altman saw Moore in the Uncle Vanya production, and was sufficiently impressed to cast her in his next project: the ensemble drama Short Cuts (1993), based on short stories by Raymond Carver.
-Moore was pleased to work with him, as his film 3 Women (1977) gave her a strong appreciation for cinema when she saw it in college.
-Playing artist Marian Wyman was an experience she found difficult, as she was a "total unknown" surrounded by established actors, but this proved to be Moore's breakthrough role.
-The critic Todd McCarthy called her performance "arresting" and remarked that her monologue, delivered naked from the waist down, would "no doubt be the most discussed scene" of the film.
-Short Cuts was critically acclaimed, and received awards for Best Ensemble Cast at the Venice Film Festival and the Golden Globe Awards.
-Moore received an individual nomination for Best Supporting Female at the Independent Spirit Awards, and the monologue scene earned her a degree of notoriety.

-Short Cuts was one of a trio of successive film appearances that raised Moore's profile.
-It was followed in 1994 with Vanya on 42nd Street, a filmed version of her ongoing Uncle Vanya workshop production, directed by Louis Malle.
-Moore's performance of Yelena was described as "simply outstanding" by Time Out, and she won the Boston Society of Film Critics award for Best Actress.
-Following this, Moore was given her first leading role, playing an unhappy suburban housewife who develops multiple chemical sensitivity in Todd Haynes' low-budget film Safe (1995).
-She had to lose a substantial amount of weight for the role, which made her ill, and she subsequently swore off changing her body for a film again.
-In their review, Empire writes that Safe "first established [Moore's] credentials as perhaps the finest actress of her generation".
-The film historian David Thomson later described it as "one of the most arresting, original and accomplished films of the 1990s", and the performance earned Moore an Independent Spirit Award nomination for Best Actress.
-Reflecting on these three roles, Moore remarked, "They all came out at once, and I suddenly had this profile.
+Short Cuts was one of a trio of successive film appearances which raised Moore's profile.
+In 1994, Vanya on 42nd Street came out, a filmed version of her ongoing Uncle Vanya workshop production, directed by Louis Malle.
+Moore's performance of Yelena was called "simply outstanding" by Time Out, and she won the Boston Society of Film Critics award for Best Actress.
+Afterwards Moore was given her first leading role, playing an unhappy suburban housewife who develops multiple chemical sensitivity in Todd Haynes' low-budget film Safe (1995).
+She had to lose a substantial amount of weight for the role, which made her ill, and she then swore off changing her body for a film again.
+In its review, Empire, a British magazine, said that Safe "first established [Moore's] credentials as perhaps the finest actress of her generation".
+David Thomson wrote that it is "one of the most arresting, original and accomplished films of the 1990s."
+The performance earned Moore an Independent Spirit Award nomination for Best Actress.
+Reflecting on the three roles Moore said, "They all came out at once, and I suddenly had this profile.
 It was amazing."